sandysanthosh/Java-Interview-Programs/README.md

  4 .
 Compare JDK vs JVM vs JRE

- 5.What are the important differences between C++ and Java?
+ 5. What are the important differences between C++ and Java?

  6 .
 What is the role for a classloader in Java?
 Wrapper Classes